V bomber: Preservation

-On 8 February 2007, the Royal Air Force Museum Cosford opened the National Cold War Exhibition at RAF Cosford in Shropshire to tell the story of the Cold War.
+On 8 February 2007, the Royal Air Force Museum Midlands opened the National Cold War Exhibition at RAF Cosford in Shropshire to tell the story of the Cold War.
 This exhibition brought together static displays of all three types of V bomber in one location for the first time.
 The museum's director general, Dr Michael A. Fopp, stated the goal was "people will leave feeling better informed about what happened in the second half of the 20th Century."

 Vulcan XH558 (Civil Registration G-VLCN), flew until October 2015, funded by public donations.
-It was displayed at airshows and events.
+It was displayed at air shows and events.
 It will be used as a centrepiece for engineering excellence, showing what an advanced design it was for the period.

+On 26 September 2022, at Imperial War Museum Duxford, Victor XH648 was put on display after 8 years of restoration at the museum - Funded by donations from the public - costing £450,000.
+Veterans who flew the aircraft were invited to observe its official unveiling in the museum before it was put on public display.
+It is currently being displayed in the AirSpace hanger at the museum.